- Need Any Help: +1 647-760-5505 or

 This program offers a methodical, progressive licensing approach designed to equip new drivers with the essential knowledge and abilities to operate a vehicle safely.
 Over the course of the first two years on the road, driving privileges are incrementally expanded for new drivers.

-Once you acquire the knowledge provided in those tests, you are ready to pass the test, the first time.
+Once you acquire the knowledge provided in those tests, you are ready to pass the test, for the first time.

 G1 PRACTICE TEST